-Mitigation of human error must be key for modern businesses - and in the next section, we'll look at the best ways to go about it.
+Mitigation of human error must be key to business cyber security in 2021 - and in the next section we'll look at the best ways to go about it.

 When does human error take place?

 Two factors have to be present in order for human error to manifest: opportunity and decision.
 Opportunity means that there is a situation where a human is allowed to make a mistake: for example, letting end users handle software updates rather than forcing security updates through with patch management.
 Decision is the action of the individual: in this case, the lack of action in installing security updates when they are available.